baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 The Service Binding Operator detects the OLM descriptors.
 Then the Service Binding will create a Secret with the values extracted based on the same.
-Finally the Service Binding will inject the values into the application.
+Finally the Service Binding will project the values into the application.

 The only two fields used for binding are `Path` and `X-Descriptors`.  **Path** is a dot-delimited path of the field on the object that the descriptor